timofeysie/dynamic-forms/README.md

 ### [Issue #15](https://github.com/timofeysie/dynamic-forms/issues/15)

 What is cmi5?

+A set of “extra rules” for xAPI.  cmi5 is a “profile” for using the xAPI specification with traditional learning management (LMS) systems.

 I've used the xAPI before for e-learning project, and lurk around the spec project.
 One issue that came up ended up having a comment about cmi5 which appears to be a stripped down/focused use case of the xAPI.

 These are some notes about what it is an how it's used.